Shop and Salon Insurance

 - Excess Liability – this can help to cover you against anything that is not covered in your standard insurance such as terrorist acts

 - Business interruption insurance

 How Business Insurance Service can help you

 At Business Insurance Service, we’ll take you through the insurance cover you need for your business, and just as importantly, point out if there’s additional cover that you don’t need.
 We aim to provide you with the best possible salon or shop insurance at a fair price that gives you effective cover against the most likely risks and hazards, and some potential challenges that you may not have even considered.

-Our trained brokers are independent, impartial, and will not ‘hard sell’ you into an insurance policy you don’t need.
+Our trained commercial insurance brokers are independent, impartial, and will not ‘hard sell’ you into an insurance policy you don’t need.
 Instead, we’ll work with you to create a portfolio that gives you peace of mind, the right level of insurance protection, and the ability to future-proof your businesses against potential challenges further down the line.